PapNorbert/microservice-game-selling-app/README.md

 # Gaming Console Game Sales

-A web application for selling and buying used console video game discs.
+A web application tailored for the gaming community that simplifies the process of buying and selling used console video game discs.
+The platform allows users to list their physical copies of games from various gaming consoles such as PlayStation, Xbox, Nintendo Switch, fostering a vibrant marketplace.
-Users could re-sell their physical copies of a game they already played on gaming console, and buyers would get a platform to easily connect with sellers and possibility to chat with them.
+Buyers can browse through a variety of titles and communicate directly with sellers through an integrated chat feature.
+In addition, buyers have the option to directly order the desired game disk.
+Their primary goal is to facilitate seamless transactions within the gaming community while prioritizing user convenience and security.

 ## Functionalities